Fliplet/fliplet-cli/docs/API/components/form-builder.md

 ## Retrieve an instance

-Since you can have many forms into a screen, we provide a handy function to grab a specific instance by its form name or the first one available in the page when no input parameter is given.
+Since you can have many forms in a screen, we provide a handy function to grab a specific instance by its form name or the first one available in the page when no input parameter is given.

 ### `Fliplet.FormBuilder.get()`